-- 1. Distribute the following to each voting judge: - List of contestants in speaking order - ► Judge's Guide and Ballot - Speech Contest Rulebook (Item 1171) - ▶ Judge's Certification of Eligibility and Code of Ethics (Item 1170) - 2.
-Instruct all judges to sit close to the contest area in case of an outside disturbance or malfunctioning technical system. - 3.
+- 1. Distribute the following to each voting judge: - List of contestants in speaking order - ▶ Judge's Guide and Ballot - ▶ Speech Contest Rulebook (Item 1171) - ▶ Judge's Certification of Eligibility and Code of Ethics (Item 1170) - Any pertinent training materials relevant to your online platform (if conducting an Online Speech Contest) - 2.
+Instruct all judges on protocol and procedures to mitigate and address unexpected challenges. - For the International, Evaluation, Humorous, Table Topics, and Tall Tales contests, instruct all judges to sit close to the contest area in case of an outside disturbance or malfunctioning technical system. - ▶ For the Online Speech Contest, ensure that judges view the contest in a location where they will not be interrupted and will have secure, reliable internet access.
+Provide judges with guidance on how technical difficulties will be addressed. - 3.
 Review the Judge's Guide and Ballot and speaking area. - 4.
 Brief the ballot counters in the use of the Counter's Tally Sheet (Item 1176). - 5.
 Review the Speech Contest Time Record Sheet and Instructions for Timers (Item 1175) with the timers. - 6.
 Provide a stopwatch to timer. - 7.
-Brief the timers in the proper use of the timing equipment, if necessary.
+Brief the timers in the proper use of the timing equipment, if necessary. - 8.
+If conducting an Online Speech Contest, ensure that all contest officials are comfortable using the online platform as required for the contest.